asaxena2019/asaxena2019/README.md

 - 💬 curr: electrical and computer eng **@carnegie mellon university**, director of events [**@scottylabs**](https://github.com/ScottyLabs), abcs student **@facebook**, fellow **@rewriting the code**, & ambassador **@built by girls**
 - 🖥 prev: technical analyst intern **@bank of america**, extern **@cisco**
 - 🌱 interested in the intersection of technology with society, particularly in education and sustainability
-- 🔭 looking for Summer 2021 internships! reach me at anushka2@andrew.cmu.edu or my [website](http://anushkasaxena.me/)
+- 🔭 looking for summer 2021 internships! check out my [website](http://anushkasaxena.me/) and let's chat :)

 <!--
 **asaxena2019/asaxena2019** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.